mattlewis92/karma-coverage-istanbul-reporter/README.md

        // enforce percentage thresholds
        // anything under these percentages will cause karma to fail with an exit code of 1 if not running in watch mode
       thresholds: {
+        emitWarning: false, // set to `true` to not fail the test command when thresholds are not met
         global: { // thresholds for all files
           statements: 100,
           lines: 100,